 Our securities litigation team has tried class actions under Sections 10(b) and 20(a) of the Securities Exchange Act and has represented officers and directors in putative class actions.
-We defend corporations and individuals in derivative actions in state and federal courts, and also help them deal with NYSE, NASD, SEC and state investigations and enforcement actions.
+We defend corporations and individuals in derivative actions in state and federal courts, and also help them deal with New York Stock Exchange (NYSE), National Association of Securities Dealers (NASD), Securities and Exchange Commission (SEC) and state investigations and enforcement actions.

 Both suitors and targets have sought our counsel in corporate control contests, and individual and institutional investors have relied on us for representation in fraud and derivative claims arising out of failed investments.

 Day Pitney has broad experience in the full variety of litigation arising under the securities laws and regulations, including the following: